 Rather than attempt to sensationalize Jim’s life with an affair that didn’t happen—as many Stewart biographers do—let’s appreciate Jimmy Stewart for the faithful husband he was.

 Actors and actresses who cheat on their significant other are a dime a dozen.

 But a star like Jimmy Stewart, who remained loving and true to his wife throughout his successful Hollywood career, is worth celebrating.

 The Decade of Jimmy Stewart

-Accolades and financial rewards followed accordingly.
-After the success of Rear Window, Jim was voted the“king” of Hollywood by Motion Picture Herald magazine for earning more than any other actor in Hollywood.
-And Look Magazine named him 1955’s most popular movie star in the world.
-Jimmy Stewart may not be the flashiest of stars most commonly associated with the 1950s—think Marilyn Monroe and Marlon Brando—but Jim was, quietly, more consistently successful, and certainly one of the most respected actors of the day.
+After the success of Rear Window, Jimmy was voted the“king” of Hollywood by Motion Picture Herald magazine for earning more than any other actor in Hollywood.
+Look magazine named him 1955’s most popular movie star in the world.

-A Good Man and A Real Life Hero
+Jimmy Stewart: A Good Man & A Real Life Hero

-Jimmy Stewart was more than a movie star.
-He was a talented actor, a devoted son, a loyal friend, a bomber pilot, a good father, and a loving and faithful husband.
-In a world increasingly full of anti-heroes in varying shades of gray, Jimmy Stewart stands a true hero in every sense of the word.
+In a world increasingly full of anti-heroes in varying shades of gray, Jimmy Stewart is a man to emulate; a true hero in every sense of the word.